STBoyden/neovim/README.md

-# 💤 LazyVim
+# LazyVim configuration

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+This repository contains my personal configuration for LazyVim.

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+This config requires Neovim 0.11 or higher (or at least, that is the earliest version I have tested it successfully with).